-As each visa has different rules, it is important to check the requirements of the visa which is specific to you.
-Some student visas allow you to travel to the UK up to 1 month before your course starts whereas others only allow 1 week.
+As each visa has different rules, it is essential to check the visa requirements specific to you.
+Some student visas allow you to travel to the UK up to 1 month before your course starts, whereas others only allow one week.
 Make sure you check your visa restrictions before booking your travel.

 UK Safety for Overseas Students

-The UK is a safe country to study, work and live in but there are always some extra steps you can take to ensure your security and overall wellbeing.
-Making sure you and your belongings are safe will help you enjoy your time in the UK.
+The UK is a safe country to study, work and live in, but you can always take some extra steps to ensure your security and overall well-being.
+Ensuring you and your belongings are safe will help you enjoy your time in the UK.

-- When travelling, avoid unmarked taxi cars and keep your belongings with you at all times.
-If you see anything suspicious on your travels such as unattended luggage, make sure to report it to the transport staff.
+- When travelling, avoid unmarked taxi cars and always keep your belongings with you.
+Report anything suspicious on your travels, such as unattended luggage, to the transport staff.

-- Create a buddy system with your friends where you can travel in groups or check that each other have gotten home safely.
-Leave notes for your housemates and let your family know where you’re travelling to and when you’re expected home.
+- Create a buddy system with your friends where you can travel in groups or check that each other has gotten home safely.
+Leave notes for your housemates and let your family know where you travel and when you’re expected home.
 Encourage your friends to do the same.

-- When visiting large cities or at night, try to stick to well lit and busier streets.
-Avoid having your gadgets on show and don’t carry large amounts of cash.
-Stay vigilant of pickpocketers and plan your travel route before you leave your home.
+- When visiting large cities or at night, try to stick to well-lit and busier streets.
+Avoid having your gadgets on show, and don’t carry large amounts of cash.
+Stay vigilant of pickpocketers and plan your travel route before leaving home.

 Moving to another country for your studies is an exciting time.
-Make sure you check which visa you need, what the requirements are and if you need to attend any appointments or tests.
-Being prepared with your application will take any unnecessary stress away and will better your chances of being accepted.
-Once you reach the UK, enjoy your time, stay safe and make sure you don’t overstay your visa.
+Check which visa you need, what the requirements are and if you need to attend any appointments or tests.
+Being prepared with your application will remove unnecessary stress and better your chances of being accepted.
+Once you reach the UK, enjoy your time, stay safe, and don’t overstay your visa.